CADWRDeltaModeling/BayDeltaSCHISM/_sources/getmodel.rst.txt

 Required Python Packages
 ------------------------

 Our preprocessor is Python based.
-We recommend, and only support, `conda <https://docs.conda.io/en/latest/> for package management.
-Please avoid Anaconda; it is too big and we can't main compatibility between all the libraries if you include that much stuff.
+We recommend, and only support, `conda <https://docs.conda.io/en/latest/>` for package management.
+Please avoid Anaconda; it is too big and we can't ensure compatibility between all the libraries if you include that much stuff.
 Instructions for managing Python environments are on our general Delta Modeling documentation page for Python.

 You will want the following tools: